hibbitts-design/docsify-this/README.md

 ##### Search Results do not Return all Expected Matches

 When the search field is enabled in a Docsify custom Sidebar, only pages listed and linked in the Sidebar will be indexed for the search.
 Any pages linked in an optional Navbar will not be included in searches.

+##### Search Results include Duplicate Matches

+The most likely cause for this issue is using a page name as the homepage link in a custom Docsify Sidebar.
+Try to change the homepage link to the default value `/`, assuming the homepage filename is already being passed as a URL parameter.

 ##### Multiple Embedded Scripts are not Working as Expected